s1vax/Meshtastic/README.md

    - We move on to the section of `Position`.
    - In the sub-section of `Position Packet` we verify that:
       - `Broadcast Interval` is set to: 15 minutes
-      - `Smart Position` is set to activated/on
+      - `Smart Position` is set to activated
       - `Smart Interval` is set to: 30 seconds
       - Y `Smart Distance` is set to: 100

    <br>

    - Moving on to the next subsection, we have `Device GPS` where we look for:
-      - `Fixed Position` is set to disabled/off
+      - `Fixed Position` is set to disabled
       - `GPS Mode (Physical Hardware)` is set to: ENABLED
       - `GPS Polling Interval` is set to: 8 seconds